AnonymerNiklasistanonym/SimpleTwitchEmoteSounds/README.md

 >
 > - Run this program natively on Linux
 > - Make configurations to floats (numbers) instead of strings that need to be parsed
-> - Add an AUR configuration to easily install it on Arch Linux derivatives using the native package manager (TODO)
+> - Add an AUR configuration to easily install it on Arch Linux derivatives using the native package manager
 > - A GitHub Workflow (CI/CD) that automatically creates a binary for Windows and Linux
 >
 > Run the program using the command `dotnet run --project SimpleTwitchEmoteSounds`.
 > Build a single program binary to the directory `publish` using the command `dotnet publish SimpleTwitchEmoteSounds -o publish -c Release -p:PublishSingleFile=true -p:DebugType=none -p:PublishReadyToRun=false -p:IncludeNativeLibrariesForSelfExtract=true --self-contained false`.
 >
+> **TODO**:
+>
-> **TODO**: Rewrite the commits to separate patches that can easily be merged/edited.
+> [ ] Rewrite the commits to separate patches that can easily be merged/edited
+> [ ] Add an AUR configuration based on the current repository state

 - [📝 FAQ](#-faq)
     - [🤔 What is an Emote Sound?](#-what-is-an-emote-sound)